 You will have more legal resources.
 It’s crucial for the HOA to have representation for contract disputes, collections, etc. A reputable management company will have a legal staff and who can walk you through many of the legal concerns that might befall an HOA.

 Ultimately, the benefit of having the right management company offsets the cost associated with professional management.

 How do we go about selecting the right management company?

 While following the above tips will help your board select the HOA management company that best reflects your community’s needs, we have a couple of additional suggestions on how to navigate the actual selection process:

 Make sure you have checked your governing documents to ensure that you are allowed to hire a management company.
-We recommend always checking your governing documents before making any major change to your HOA’s day to day operations.
+We recommend always checking your governing documents before making any major change to your HOA’s day-to-day operations.
 It’s an industry best practice, and it will save you a lot of potential future headaches.

-Select two or three property management companies who meet your criteria.
+Select two or three property management companies that meet your criteria.
 Interview them thoroughly and then check their references.
 We strongly encourage you to talk to other HOAs who have been managed by them.